marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - If the output path is just a file name, `output_dir` will be an empty string, so the if statements checks for that possibility first
 - Finally, all code that isn't imports, function definitions, or constants is wrapped in an `if __name__ == '__main__':` statement
   - This isn't strictly necessary, but it's a common idiom in Python scripts
-  - There's plenty of discussion diving deep into the purpose of this statement on the internet, but the basic idea is to only allow the code to execute when it's run as a script and not when it's imported as a module
+  - There are many resources diving deep into the purpose of this statement on the internet, but the basic idea is to only allow the code to execute when it's run as a script and not when it's imported as a module
     - Would anyone ever try to import this script as a module and then be surprised when it crashes their program because tries to parse input arguments and execute other code
     - Not likely to be honest, but it's good practice to include it anyway since it's only a single line